csnover/scummvm-buildbot/README.md

   containers’ main processes to the console so they can be viewed.
 It will also run the containers only until you hit Ctrl+C. Otherwise, you can view the logs for running services at any time with `docker-compose logs`.
-* Every time a Docker container is stopped and restarted, any information not stored in a volume will be destroyed.
+* Every time a Docker container is brought up again, any information not stored in a volume will be destroyed.
 So, if you want to inspect a directory of a container, consider binding it to your host filesystem by adding extra `volumes` to the worker’s configuration in `docker-compose.yml`: